zfoltin/phonegap-parse-plugin/README.md

 		parsePlugin.getInstallationId(function(id) {

 			/**
-			 * Now you can construct an object and save it to your own services, or Parse, and corrilate users to parse installations
+			 * Now you can construct an object and save it to your own services, or Parse, and correlate users to parse installations
 			 *
 			 var install_data = {
 			  	installation_id: id,